marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

-# Orchestrating model training and deployment with KFP and Cloud AI Platform
+# Orchestrating model training and deployment with TFX and Cloud AI Platform

-Developing a repeatable and reliable ML pipeline is a complex, multi-step process.

-In most cases, you start by exploring the datasets and experimenting with data preprocessing and modeling routines in an interactive environment like Jupyter notebooks.
-When you zero in on a given approach you formalize your workflow by authoring an ML pipeline.

-Today, the process of transitioning from an interactive notebook to an operationalized pipeline is not fully automated.
-You need to manually re-factor your code snippets in the notebook to ML Pipeline DSL.
-There is ongoing work in TFX and KFP initiatives to make the process more streamlined and eventually fully automated.

-In this lab, you simulate this process by walking through the development of a KFP pipeline that orchrestrates BigQuery and Cloud AI Platform services to train and deploy a **scikit-learn model**:
+In this lab you will develop and operationalize a TFX pipeline that uses Kubeflow Pipelines for orchestration and Cloud Dataflow and Cloud AI Platform for data processing and training:

 1. In Exercise 1 of the lab, you will work in a Jupyter notebook to explore the data, prepare data extraction routines, and experiment with training and hyperparameter tuning code.